google/xsecurelock/README.md

 *   `XSECURELOCK_GLOBAL_SAVER`: specifies the desired global screen saver module (by default this is a multiplexer that runs `XSECURELOCK_SAVER` on each screen).
+*   `XSECURELOCK_IDLE_TIMERS`: comma-separated list of idle time counters used by `until_nonidle`.
+Typical values are either empty (relies on the X Screen Saver extension instead), "IDLETIME" and "DEVICEIDLETIME <n>" where n is an XInput device index.
+If multiple time counters are specified, the idle time is the minimum of them all.
+All listed timers must have the same unit.
 *   `XSECURELOCK_NO_COMPOSITE`: disables covering the composite overlay window.
     This switches to a more traditional way of locking, but may allow desktop notifications to be visible on top of the screen lock.
 Not recommended.